Encoding the Einstein Equations into an Algebraic Commutator Condition: Background

-A number of important questions in differential geometry and GR in four dimensions reduce to asking under what conditions the above irreducible representations of the Riemann tensor vanish.
-For instance, it can be shown that the off-diagonal components $B$ (the $3\times 3$ sector causing a mixing between Hodge eigenspaces) encodes the traceless Ricci tensor \cite{Besse1987, Krasnov2020},
+A number of important questions in differential geometry and GR in four dimensions are a consequence of understanding how the matrix representation (\ref{Rie_Matrix}) is connected to the Ricci decomposition (\ref{Ricci_Decomp}).
+For instance, it can be shown that the off-diagonal components $B$ (the $3\times 3$ sector causing a mixing between Hodge eigenspaces) encodes the traceless Ricci tensor \cite{Besse1987, Krasnov2020}, i.e.